-Post authored by: Kevin Huang MD, DaVinci II Asia
+Post authored by: Kevin Huang MD, DaVinci IITM Asia

 Chatbots have risen in the communication ecosystem so that some say they’ll replace mobile apps and even sites.
 The history of chatbots starts with ELIZA, an application built at MIT in 1966, that could carry on a text conversation with human interlocutors.

 Messaging apps and social media long ago replaced conventional phone calls to connect with people.
 As the dynamics of communication change, consumers are more apt to use a similar service for customer support issues.
 A chatbot, in these instances, helps bridge the communication gap between customer and the brand.
 These bots essentially provide instant feedback and answers to a consumer’s urgent questions.
 Imagine having a medical question at 3 a.m. and no medical person to call.

 This is one area of many areas where chatbots come handy in critical moment to provide consumers with much-needed answers and relief.
 For commercial brands, these lightweight applications aim to provide value to consumers and assist them in retrieving information as well as get product recommendations and getting information to consumers in a speedy and accurate manner in a world where consumers increasingly demand answers right here right now at any time of the day.
 Furthermore, these bots serve as trusted and reliable employees, ensuring brand loyalty

 Next Immediate Disruption

 Chatbots have had a great impact on consumers, so that they experience digital ecommerce and other services in a completely new way through AI-driven conversations.
 It’s undeniable these bots are the newest trend among the messenger apps.
 However, these bots’ rise is a mere signal to a huge upcoming disruption in the marketplace.

 It’s expected these bots could eventually replace a lot of “call centers” and even sales people within the foreseeable future.
 Furthermore, they may potentially replace low-level business functions the web or mobile apps currently handle.